graingert/python-clamd/README.rst

 This is a fork of pyClamd v0.2.0 created by Philippe Lagadec and published on his website: http://www.decalage.info/en/python/pyclamd which in turn is a slightly improved version of pyClamd v0.1.1 created by Alexandre Norman and published on his website: http://xael.org/norman/python/pyclamd/

+Among other things, this fork improves on Philippe Lagadec's code by making it available in PyPi.

 Usage
 -----